annasadka/portfolio/README.md

 # 📅 Courses
-  - DARET IT portfolio challenge.
+  - DARET IT portfolio challenge
-  - 6-day HTML/CSS Marathon from GoIT.
+  - 6-day HTML/CSS Marathon from GoIT
-  - SQL from scratch.
+  - SQL from scratch

 # 🎉 Certificates
-  - Introduction to git and github (Udemy).
+  - Introduction to Git and Github (Udemy)
-  - Web developer from scratch (Udemy).
+  - Web developer from scratch (Udemy)
-  - Graphic design from scratch (Udemy).
+  - Graphic design from scratch (Udemy)

 # 💪 Tech skills